 Can a district purchase multi-years of the resource upfront?
 Yes, a district may purchase multi-years of the valid and reliable HQIR upfront if all other level one requirements are met.

 Is there any guidance for the selection and implementation of family engagement resources and professional learning?
-Districts must use the RIVET PG to select all professional learning (PL) providers or use EPIC Professional Learning.
+Districts must use the RIVET Education PLPG to select all professional learning (PL) providers or use EPIC Professional Learning.
 Family engagement can be supported through PL providers if they are available.
 However, family engagement activities can also be designed by the district to meet local needs. m

 If we want to purchase a family engagement component that aligns with another PreK HQIR separate from the HQIR we purchased, can we do that?
 Yes, family engagement activities can be designed to meet local needs.